CalcProgrammer1/TouchpadEmulator/README.md

 * TouchPad Emulator uses either the volume keys or the alert slider to switch modes.

+  * Volume keys
+    * Volume Up
-  * Volume keys - Hold for more than 500ms to trigger mode change.
-Quick tap to adjust volume.
+      * Quick tap (<500ms) to increase volume
-    * Volume Up enables Touchpad Mouse mode
+      * Short hold (500ms) to change mode to Touchpad Mouse mode
+      * Long hold (3s) to change touchscreen orientation (only enabled if automatic orientation detection failed)
+    * Volume Down
+      * Quick tap (<500ms) to decrease volume
-    * Volume Down enables Touchscreen mode
+      * Short hold (500ms) to change mode to Touchscreen mode
-      * If already in Touchscreen mode, Volume Down toggles on-screen keyboard on and off
+        * If already in Touchscreen mode, toggles on-screen keyboard on and off
-    * Holding either Volume button for 3 seconds closes the program
+      * Long hold (3s) closes the program

   * Alert slider
     * Up position: Touchpad Mouse mode